We have answered some of the most frequently asked questions about our company and technology. Have a look and find out more.

 What patterns can be achieved by XTPL method?

-XTPL developed innovative printing-head and dedicated nanoinks allowing for ultraprecise deposition and obtaining designed microstructures for various applications.
+XTPL developed innovative printing-head and dedicated nanoinks allowing for ultraprecise dispensing and obtaining designed microstructures for various applications.
 What makes the XTPL solution unique is ultimate simplicity, unparalleled precision, speed & versatility.
 The shape of individual structures created with this method, their width, length and distance between them depend on the specific application requirements.
 The feature size of printed structures is one of the key parameters in this revolutionary additive technology.
 The solution ensures micrometric scale of structures (1 – 100 um) required by many advanced industry sectors.
 XTPL disruptive technology works on most substrates, even ones that are flexible and not flat.
 The examples of possible patterns you can see the photos below:

 SEM image of parallel lines printed with around 3 um width and 5 um distance between the lines